 - 1. A unit of study is completed with an exam.
-An exam can comprise one of the following formats: - a written exam - an oral exam - a series of tests - the assessment of practical exercises as meant in art.
-1 (Glossary) - a combination of the above. - 2.
-No later than two weeks before the start of the teaching period of a study unit the responsible examiner will publish the following details about the exam: - the exam requirements (in any case which material is to be tested) - further information concerning the method of examination - in case of a series of tests or a combination of exam formats as referred to in par.
+An exam can comprise one of the following types: - a written test - an oral test - a series of tests - the assessment of practical exercises as meant in Article 1 (Glossary) - a combination of the above. - 2.
+No later than two weeks before the start of the teaching period of a study unit the responsible examiner will publish the following details about the exam: - the exam requirements (in any case which material is to be tested) - further information concerning the method of examination

+4 i.e., until midnight (24:00) of the day before the day of the exam

+- in case of a series of tests or a combination of exam types as referred to in par.
 1, the weight to be attributed to each of the constituent elements in determining the exam's final result. - 3.
 The information referred to in par.
-2 is in any case published in the electronic learning environment (the Blackboard site) of the unit of study in question. - 4.
-The student has the right to view model exam questions or trial exams or representative past exams including the corresponding model answers and norm criteria for the evaluation.
+2 is in any case published in the electronic learning environment (the Blackboard site) of the unit of study in question. - The student has the right to view model exam questions or practice exams or representative past exams including the corresponding model answers and assessment standard.